 - Icing sugar for dusting

 - Preheat the oven to 180oC/GM4/350oF.
 Spread the almonds on a baking tray and roast them for 5 minutes.
 Make sure that you don’t burn them though, they turn in an instant.
-I like to then skin the pistachio – it’s time consuming but makes the biscuits so much prettier.
+I like to then skin the pistachio – it’s time-consuming but makes the biscuits so much prettier.
 Toss them into a bowl of just boiled water, leave for 10 minutes, then start slipping the loose skins off.

 - Lightly beat the eggs, and then grab a big mixing bowl and chuck in the flour, sugar and baking powder.
 Give a quick mix and then add the nuts, eggs, peel, vanilla and mandarin olive oil.
 Mix it all well together with a spoon.
 Then with your hands scoop out a quarter of the mix and mould it into a thick sausage shape.
 Roll this in icing sugar and place it on a baking tray lined with bake-o-glide or parchment paper.
 Press down on the top of the sausage to flatten it a bit.
 Repeat this process with the rest of the mixture, and make sure you leave a decent space between the 4 sausages.
 Bake for 25 minutes or until golden brown.

 - Once they are ready take them out of the oven and using a decent serrated knife carefully cut the sausages into 1cm thick slices.
-It’s tricky cutting through the nuts, and if it starts to fall part squash it back together into the right shape.
+It’s tricky cutting through the nuts, and if it starts to fall apart squash it back together into the right shape.
 Lay these out on the baking tray and pop them back in the oven for a few minutes.
 Leave to cool and store in a sealed container or eat once they’ve cooled down.
 I like to bake extra and give them as gifts in one of our Nudo tins.